Letractively/uliweb/apps/Documents/files/deployment.rst

         </Directory>

 #.
 Restart apache
 #.
 Test it.
-Startup a web browser, and enter the URL http://localhost/YOURURL to test if eveerything went well.
+Startup a web browser, and enter the URL http://localhost/YOURURL
+   to test if eveerything went well.

 Static files
 ---------------

-Uliweb can serve static files, but you may want to use Apache or any other webserver instead because they are mucht faster at doing it.
+Uliweb can serve static files, but you may want to use Apache or any other webserver instead because they are much faster at doing it.
 If you decide to let a web server serve your static files, use the exportstatic command to collect all static files from all available apps to target directory, then configure target static directory in your web servers configuration file.